8ightfold/ObjectBytes/README.md

 ----------
 For STL Containers, make sure to call the correct function.

-**Keep in mind:** this will not work correctly for class objects, you will need to implement the function yourself.
+**Keep in mind:** this will not work correctly for most class objects, you will need to implement the function yourself.

 Example Output
 ----------